wq5636/Challenge/README.md

 - end_timezone (optional)

-to http://127.0.0.1:8000/api/days to find out the number of days and http://127.0.0.1:8000/api/weeks to find out the number of whole weeks between start_date and end_date.
+to http://127.0.0.1:8000/api/days to find out the number of days or http://127.0.0.1:8000/api/weeks to find out the number of whole weeks between start_date and end_date.

-Each API access will be store in the table date_time_api
+Each API access record will be store in the table date_time_api.

 (Supported timezone are available on https://www.php.net/manual/en/timezones.php.
 If there is no timezone entry, it sets "UTC" as the default timezone.)